 Most certainly.
 We can put you in touch with a Palmers Green conveyancing firm who can help.

-An example of a Lease Extension decision for a Palmers Green residence is First Floor Flat 109 Lyndhurst Road in May 2010.
+An example of a Lease Extension case for a Palmers Green property is First Floor Flat 109 Lyndhurst Road in May 2010.
 Following a vesting order by Edmonton County Court on 29th October 2009 the Tribunal decided on a figure of £5,012 for a lease extension.
 This case related to 1 flat.
-The unexpired residue of the current lease was 81.79 years.
+The unexpired term as at the valuation date was 81.79 years.